mfc/baseline-org-policies/README.md

 3. a related template that a group could tailor or build upon to create a policy for the organization to implement

+This is a *rough draft*.
 Please modify and improve it, and let me know what is helpful or not helpful!

 Thanks to the groups and organizations I've worked with whose needs instigated the creation of this resource, and for their patience as it